Three

 of the smoothness comes from the very slight evaporation and reduction

-in ethanol, the most volatile component, but this at the expense of
+in ethanol, the most volatile component, but with this improvement comes also the loss of

 Before you argue against